JorjaFox/library/site/content/posts/news/2003/better-nutrition.md

 As for the benefits of a vegetarian diet: "I noticed that during the first five years of being a vegetarian, I felt much lighter, although I only dropped three or four pounds.
 I liked that lightness," she says.

 But Fox's healthy habits go far beyond diet.
 She is, she says, a faithful reader of *Better Nutrition*, and she takes her own health very seriously.
 She's always careful to boost her immune system, particularly during the filming season.
 "I take a decent amnount of supplements- a B complex, a mineral complex, digestive enzymes, astragalus and vitamin C. I don't want to get run-down," which is bound to happen with the schedule she keeps and the close quarters in which she works.
 "The cramped stages don't have a tremendous amount of ventilation," she says.
 "It's like being at school and one kid shows up with a cold, and you just know everyone is going to get it.
 Same thing on the set.
-I hear someone sneeze and I say, 'Oh, here we go."]
+I hear someone sneeze and I say, 'Oh, here we go.'"

 She also exercises when she can.
 "I'm not a gym person," she says.
 So when she works out- every other weekday and twice on weekends- she does it either in the fresh air of the privacy of her home.
 "I put on a CD and dance for 45 minutes," she says.